luke-elson/luke-elson.github.io/cv/cv.md

 'Another Vagueness Solution to Spectrum Arguments' at the Rocky Mountain Ethics Congress.
 August 2022.

 'Incommensurability and Counterfactuals' accepted for presentation in Lund, postponed due to pandemic.

+Kahane’s Wager’ at the Joint Session of the Aristotelian Society and the Mind Association.
+Summer 2021.

 'Indeterminacy and Agency':